ironzo/arxiveparser/README.md

 # arXiv Research Assistant Bot 🤖

 An interactive Telegram bot that searches arXiv for research papers, generates summaries, and delivers comprehensive research digests directly to your Telegram.
+This project is a research automation tool designed to streamline the discovery and analysis of academic literature.
+By interfacing with the arXiv API, the parser automates the retrieval of metadata and PDFs, transforming unstructured search results into a structured dataset for downstream NLP tasks, literature reviews, or trend analysis.

 ## Features ✨